Shareholding notification with reference to Transparency Law

-Aperam S.A. / Key word(s): Miscellaneous Shareholding notification with reference to Transparency Law 15-Apr-2020 / 18:30 CET/CEST Luxembourg, 15 April 2020 (18:30 CET) - Aperam announces that a shareholding notification by Société Générale SA (5.94%) is available in the Luxembourg Stock Exchange's electronic database OAM on www.bourse.lu and on the company's website under Investors, Corporate Governance, Shareholding structure.
-The notification is published in reference to the Luxembourg law and the Grand Ducal regulation of 11 January 2008, on transparency requirements for issuers of securities ("Transparency Law") in view of shareholding notifications reaching and crossing the 5% voting rights threshold.
+Aperam S.A. / Key word(s): Miscellaneous Shareholding notification with reference to Transparency Law 20-Apr-2020 / 18:00 CET/CEST Luxembourg, 20 April 2020 (18:00 CET) - Aperam announces that a shareholding notification by Société Générale SA (4.51%) is available in the Luxembourg Stock Exchange's electronic database OAM on www.bourse.lu and on the company's website under Investors, Corporate Governance, Shareholding structure.
+The notification is published in reference to the Luxembourg law and the Grand Ducal regulation of 11 January 2008, on transparency requirements for issuers of securities ("Transparency Law") in view of shareholding notifications crossing downwards the 5% voting rights threshold.
 About Aperam Aperam is a global player in stainless, electrical and specialty steel, with customers in over 40 countries.
 The business is organised in three primary operating segments: Stainless & Electrical Steel, Services & Solutions and Alloys & Specialties.
 Aperam has a flat Stainless and Electrical steel capacity of 2.5 million tonnes in Brazil and Europe and is a leader in high value specialty products.
 In addition to its industrial network, spread over six production facilities in Brazil, Belgium and France, Aperam has a highly integrated distribution, processing and services network and a unique capability to produce stainless and special steels from low cost biomass (charcoal made from its own FSC-certified forestry).
 In 2019, Aperam had sales of EUR 4,240 million and steel shipments of 1.79 million tonnes.
 For further information, please refer to our website at www.aperam.com Contact Corporate Communications / Laurent Beauloye: +352 27 36 27 103 Investor Relations / Thorsten Zimmermann: +352 27 36 67 304 Dissemination of a Financial Wire News, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-1022497 15-Apr-2020 CET/CEST
+1025675 20-Apr-2020 CET/CEST

 (END) Dow Jones Newswires